McLaren M20: Racing history

 Two new McLaren M20s made their debut at Mosport Park, the inaugural round of the 1972 season.
 The #5 entry of Denny Hulme was able to achieve victory after some tire difficulties, beating Porsche's brand new turbocharged 917/10.
-Further problems appeared at Road Atlanta, where aerodynamics led to Hulme's car becoming airborne and flipping while following closely behind one of the Porsches.
+Further problems appeared at Road Atlanta, where aerodynamics led to Hulme's car becoming airborne and flipping while closely following one of the Porsches over the hump.
+Such a blowover accident, often associated with drag racing, also occurred on the same spot in 1998 to the Porsche 911 GT1 of Yannick Dalmas, and in 2000 to the BMW V12 LMR of Bill Auberlen.

 Although Hulme's car was destroyed and had to be replaced by the third M20, Denny was quickly able to recover and earned his second victory of the season at Watkins Glen International, followed immediately by Revson in the other McLaren.
 Porsche earned their second victory in the next round at Mid-Ohio, aided by rain on race day.

 After maintaining a close battle with Porsche in the first four races, McLaren saw the rest of the 1972 championship hopes slip away as numerous mechanical problems, mostly related to their Chevrolet motors, left them unable to finish several events.
 Hulme earned another second-place finish at Edmonton, his car reliability was no match for that of Penske-Porsche driver George Follmer.
-Both Team McLaren M20s retired at Road America, Donnybrook(Brainerd) and Laguna Seca.
+Both Team McLaren M20s retired at Road America, Donnybrook (Brainerd) and Laguna Seca.
 Hulme was able to secure second place over the troubled season, but earned only half the points total that Follmer amassed.
 Revson in the second half of the season, was only able to score a second at the series finale at Riverside.
 He was classified sixth in the standings.
 After failing to secure the Can-Am Championship for the first time since 1966, team owner Teddy Mayer decided to concentrate the company on Formula One and USAC IndyCars, leaving the Can-Am series behind.